AsadullahSamo/timetable-generation/README.md

-# 🗓️ Automated Timetable Generation System
+# 🗓️ Automated Timetable G### 🏫 Room & Lab Allocation

+* Enforces "same-lab" rule for practical blocks
+* Guarantees no room overlap and lab-only allocation for practicals
+* Enhanced room consistency for theory/practical separationtion System

-A web-based, AI-powered class scheduling platform that automates the creation of conflict-free, optimized academic timetables.
-Built using **Next.js** and **Django REST**, the system leverages a custom **genetic algorithm** to generate schedules while adhering to over 18 real-world academic and infrastructure constraints.
+A web-based class scheduling platform that automates the creation of conflict-free, optimized academic timetables.
+Built using **Next.js** and **Django REST Framework**, the system leverages a custom constraint-based algorithm to generate schedules while adhering to 19 real-world academic and infrastructure constraints.

 ---

 ## 🚀 Key Features

-### 🔄 AI-Powered Timetable Generation
+### 🔄 Advanced Timetable Generation

-* Genetic algorithm-based optimization
+* Constraint-based optimization algorithm
 * Real-time generation with progress tracking
 * Generates compact, practical, and conflict-free schedules